-So what do you think?
+So, what do you think?
 Which were you favorite Spanish version?
 And the worst?
 Can you think of more songs that exist in both languages?
-In my opinion, these Hispanic and Spanish singers did a great job.
+These Hispanic and Spanish singers did an excellent job.
 I grew up listening to some love songs without knowing that they were Spanish versions of an English song.
 Today I still don’t know the original English lyrics and I easily follow the tune with the Spanish words… it sounds so good!

 If you want to listen to more songs, read the second part of this post Singing Latino: 15 Additional Popular English Songs in Spanish.